-Based on its cash flow forecasts, the Council anticipates its fund balances in 2012/2013 are likely to range between £120 million and £270 million.
-This represents a cautious approach and provides for funding being received in excess of the level budgeted for, and also for unexpected and unplanned levels of capital under spending in the year or re-profiling of spend into future years.
+Based on its cash flow forecasts, the Authority together with the City Council anticipates its fund balances in 2012/2013 are likely to range between £120 million and £270 million.
+This represents a cautious approach and provides for funding being received in excess of the level budgeted for, and also for unexpected and unplanned levels of capital underspending in the year or reprofiling of spend into future years.
 In 2012/2013, with short-term interest rates forecast to be materially below long-term rates, it is possible that some investment balances may be used to fund some long-term borrowing or used for debt rescheduling.
-Such funding is wholly dependent upon market conditions and will be assessed and reported to Cabinet if and when the appropriate conditions arise.
+Such funding is wholly dependent upon market conditions and will be assessed and reported to the Authority if and when the appropriate conditions arise.

-The Council is not committed to any investments, which are due to commence in 2012/2013, (i.e. it has not agreed any forward deals).
+The Authority is not committed to any investments, which are due to commence in 2012/2013, (i.e. it has not agreed any forward deals).